Speaker (politics): Chile

-The President of the Chamber of Deputies is the highest authority of the Chamber of Deputies of Chile.
-The President of the Senate is the highest authority of the Senate of Chile.
+The president of the Chamber of Deputies is the highest authority of the Chamber of Deputies.
+The president of the Senate is the highest authority of the Senate of Chile.

-China (Mainland)
+China

-In the People's Republic of China, the Chairman of the Standing Committee of the National People's Congress is the presiding officer of the Standing Committee of the National People's Congress which is considered China's top legislative body.
-As stipulated in Article 84 of the Constitution of China, should both the President and Vice-President become incapacitated, and the National People's Congress is unable to elect a timely replacement, the Chairman of the NPC Standing Committee will act as President.
+In the People's Republic of China, the chairman of the Standing Committee of the National People's Congress is the presiding officer of the Standing Committee of the National People's Congress, which is considered China's top legislative body.
+As stipulated in Article 84 of the Constitution of China, should both the president and vice-president become incapacitated, and the National People's Congress is unable to elect a timely replacement, the chairman of the NPC Standing Committee will act as president.

 Hong Kong

-The President of the Legislative Council of Hong Kong is the speaker of the Legislative Council and is elected by and from its members.
-The President presides over the Council meetings and is empowered to enforce the Rules of Procedures solely.
+The president of the Legislative Council of Hong Kong is the speaker of the Legislative Council and is elected by and from its members.
+The president presides over the Council meetings and is empowered to enforce the Rules of Procedures solely.

-While Members of the Legislative Council may be Hong Kong residents who are not Chinese citizens, the President can only be selected from those who possess a Chinese nationality and does not have a right of abode in foreign countries.
+While members of the Legislative Council may be Hong Kong residents who are not Chinese citizens, the president can only be selected from people with Chinese nationality who do not have a right of abode in foreign countries.

 Italy

-Parliamentarism in Italy is centred on the Presidents of the two Houses, vested in defence of the members and of the assembly as a whole; so "the Speaker invites the representative of the Government not to deviate from the rules of parliamentary behaviour".
+Parliamentarism in Italy is centred on the presidents of the two Houses, vested in defence of the members and of the assembly as a whole; so "the Speaker invites the representative of the Government not to deviate from the rules of parliamentary behaviour".
 Now constitutional community highlights changes also in this role.
-The President of the Senate also acts as deputy President of the Republic "in all cases in which the President cannot perform them".
+The president of the Senate also acts as deputy president of the republic "in all cases in which the president cannot perform them".

+India

+In India, the Speaker of the Lok Sabha is the presiding officer of the Lok Sabha, and is elected by the MPs from that chamber.

+The Chairman of the Rajya Sabha is the presiding officer of the Rajya Sabha, and similarly to the U.S. Vice President presiding over the U.S. Senate in the United States, the role is filled by the Vice President of India.
+Unlike the Lok Sabha, the Chairman is not elected by the Rajya Sabha MPs.

 New Zealand

-In New Zealand, the Speaker of the House of Representatives is the presiding officer of the New Zealand House of Representatives, the only chamber of the New Zealand Parliament.
-Precedent set by other Westminster-style parliaments means that Members of Parliament must always address the Speaker.
+In New Zealand, the speaker of the House of Representatives is the presiding officer of the New Zealand House of Representatives, the only chamber of the New Zealand Parliament.
+Precedent set by other Westminster-style parliaments means that members of Parliament must always address the speaker.